11-3-25: OUTDOOR LIGHTING STANDARDS:

 Bulb cannot be visible.
 Top must be opaque, or the fixture must be under an opaque structure

-2. Floodlights: Floodlights with external shielding shall be angled provided that no light is directed above a twenty five degree (25°) angle measured from the vertical line from the center of the light extended to the ground, and only if the luminaire does not cause glare or light to shine on adjacent property or public rights of way (see figure 6 in subsection H of this section).
-Photocells with timers that allow a floodlight to go on at dusk and off by eleven o'clock (11:00) P.M., or one-half (1/2) hour after the close of business, are recommended.
+2. Floodlights: Floodlights with external shielding must be angled provided no light is directed above a twenty five degree (25°) angle measured from the vertical line from the center of the light extended to the ground, and only if the luminaire does not cause glare or light to shine on adjacent property or public rights of way (see figure 6 in subsection H of this section).
+Photocells with timers that allow a floodlight to go on at dusk and off by eleven o’clock (11:00) P.M., or one-half (½) hour after the close of business, are recommended.

 3. Holiday Lighting: Holiday lighting is covered in subsection 11-5-4A12 of this title, a portion of the Whitefish sign regulations.
 Flashing holiday lights on residential properties are discouraged.
 Holiday lights are encouraged to be turned off by eleven o’clock (11:00) P.M., or the close of business for commercial properties.